Step-by-step tutorials for you to get started with web scrapingDownload Octoparse

 (To finish setting up the task, learn how to capture items on the list and capture data from each item page by clicking on a list .)

 In case if the paginated content is loaded dynamically via AJAX, set up a 2 to 4 seconds AJAX timeout for the "Click to paginate" step.
-Do not set up AJAX timeout if the item does not use AJAX technique.
+Do not set up AJAX timeout if the item does not use the AJAX technique.

 2) Extract data from multiple pages when there is no "Next" button (Page number links only)